ingoiot/Tasmota-Sensor-Offset/README.md

-on tele-ENERGY#Current do publish ingoiot/f/4 %value% endon only publish on teleperiod / tele- in front of sensor
+on tele-ENERGY#Current do publish ingoiot/f/4 %value% endon
+//only publish on teleperiod / tele- in front of sensor